Verification of Lawful Presence

 Any student requesting to be classified as an in-state student for tuition purposes will be required to provide verification of their lawful presence in the United States in order to be classified as an in-state student.

 There are a number of ways for a student’s lawful presence in the United States to be verified.
 In some instances, the student will not need to submit any additional documentation.
 For example, if the student completes the Free Application for Federal Student Aid (FAFSA), and the U.S. Department of Education determines that the student is eligible to receive federal student aid, then the student may not need to submit additional documentation as the U.S. Department of Education verifies lawful presence before awarding aid.

-In other situations, a student may need to provide documentation of lawful presence, such as a copy of their U.S. birth certificate (certified copy), Georgia driver’s license (issued after January 1, 2008), United States passport, or Permanent Resident Card, as proof of lawful presence.
+In other situations, a student may need to provide documentation of lawful presence, such as a copy of their U.S. birth certificate (certified copy), Georgia driver’s license (issued after January 1, 2008 and without the “Limited Term” notation), United States passport, or Permanent Resident Card, as proof of lawful presence.
 Students should contact their college or university to learn more about what documentation they may need to submit.

 In order for a student to be admitted to one of the universities falling under Policy 4.1.6 (those listed above), the university must verify that the student is lawfully present in the United States.
 If a student applying to one of these universities chooses not to submit lawful presence documentation requested by the university, then the student’s admission will not be finalized.